profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 1. Ensure **Bash** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-## Task 2: Create a resource group and an Azure managed disk by using Azure CLI
+## Task 2: Review resource group and an Azure managed disk by using Azure CLI

-In this task, you will create a resource group and an Azure managed disk by using Azure CLI session within Cloud Shell.
+In this task, you will review a resource group and an Azure managed disk by using Azure CLI session within Cloud Shell.

-1. To create a resource group in the same Azure region as the **xxxxx-az104-03c-rg1** resource group you created in the previous lab, from the Bash session within Cloud Shell, **change the "xxxxx" to your labuser number** and run the following:
+1. To review the **xxxxx-az104-03c-rg1** resource group createdto this lab, from the Bash session within Cloud Shell, **change the "xxxxx" to your labuser number** and run the following:

    ```sh
    LOCATION=$(az group show --name 'xxxxx-az104-03c-rg1' --query location --out tsv)